Quintana Roo Moves to Curb Vacation Rentals Amid Housing Crisis

 Tulum’s Overdevelopment Dilemma

-Tulum has been particularly affected by the uncontrolled spread of vacation rentals.
-Ortiz Mena argued that land speculation linked to these platforms has led to excessive construction of tourist housing, creating an oversupply that has stalled new investments and given the impression of stagnation despite strong tourist numbers.
+Tulum, in particular, has been significantly affected by the unchecked growth of vacation rentals.
+Ortiz Mena notes that land speculation linked to these platforms has led to excessive construction of tourist housing, creating an oversupply that has stalled new investments and given the impression of stagnation despite strong tourist numbers.

 He stressed that regulation should go beyond enforcing tax compliance and include measures to prevent housing hoarding and market concentration.